menzi11/utfdir/README.md

 # UTF8Dir
-+ convert all files(.txt .h .cpp) in dir to UTF-8 BOM
++ convert all files(.txt .h .cpp .py) in dir to UTF-8 WITH BOM
-+ oh..... and make all TAB to 4 space.....
-+ *This project is still under construction, so don't blame me if this tool destroy your files*
++ *BACKUP YOUR FILES BEFORE USE THIS TOOL! don't blame me if this tool destroy your files*